Haymarket affair: Events

 Following the Civil War, particularly following the Long Depression, industrial production was rapidly expanded in the United States.
-Chicago was a major industrial center, and tens of thousands of German and Bohemian immigrants were employed at about $1.50 a day.
-American workers worked, on average, slightly over 60 hours during a six-day work week.
+Chicago was a major industrial center, and tens of thousands of German and Bohemian immigrants were employed at about $1.50 per day.
+American workers worked on average slightly over 60 hours during a six-day work week.
 The city became a center for many attempts to organize labor's demands for better working conditions.
-Employers responded with anti-union measures, such as firing and blacklisting union members, locking out workers, recruiting strikebreakers; employing spies, thugs, and private security forces and exacerbating ethnic tensions in order to divide the workers.
-Business interests were supported by mainstream newspapers, and were opposed by the labor and immigrant press.
+Employers responded with anti-union measures, such as firing and blacklisting union members; locking out workers; recruiting strikebreakers; employing spies, thugs, and private security forces; and exacerbating ethnic tensions in order to divide the workers.
+Business interests were supported by mainstream newspapers and were opposed by the labor and immigrant press.

 The first flier calling for a rally in the Haymarket on May 4 (left) and the revised flier for the rally (right).The words "Workingmen Arm Yourselves and Appear in Full Force!" were removed from the revised flier.

 During the economic slowdown between 1882 and 1886, socialist and anarchist organizations were active.
 Membership of the Knights of Labor, which rejected socialism and radicalism but supported the eight-hour work day, grew from 70,000 in 1884 to over 700,000 by 1886.
 In Chicago, the anarchist movement of several thousand, mostly immigrant, workers centered on the German-language newspaper Arbeiter-Zeitung ("Workers' Newspaper"), edited by August Spies.
 Other anarchists operated a militant revolutionary force with an armed section equipped with explosives.
 Its revolutionary strategy centered around the belief that successful operations against the police and the seizure of major industrial centers would lead to massive public support by workers, start a revolution, destroy capitalism, and establish a socialist economy.